1. Getting Started

 But there were other important features to this new assignment.
 Our oldest, Rachel, would be entering 7th grade, and I would have the chance to be her history teacher – and then eventually also her social studies and French teacher as she went through high school.
 And Paul was soon behind her, and Elizabeth also just after him (it would be a while for John, who was just entering kindergarten before he would come my way!).
 In essence, I would have the opportunity to "home school" my children right there at TKA (The King's Academy)!
 And through them, I would come to have a very special relationship with their classmates.
 It was more like "family development" at TKA than just academic or classroom teaching.

-My "introduction" to my students.
-As classes got up and running in early September (2001), I swung into my "preaching" (moral instruction) which always accompanied my teaching.
-One Friday early in the month I mentioned to my classes about how America could no longer rely on being simply "Fortress America," safe behind the wall of two oceans — and supposedly able to be selective about if, when, or how it chose to engage the larger world beyond our borders.
-It was a new world now, and whether we liked it or not, we were intimately involved in the dynamics of the larger world, with no way of escaping from that relationship — wanted or unwanted.
+My actual "introduction" to my students: Political Realism and 9/11.
+As classes got up and running that early September of 2001, I swung into my "preaching" (moral instruction) which always accompanied my teaching.
+One Friday early in the month I mentioned to my classes about how America could no longer rely on being simply "Fortress America," safe behind the wall of two oceans – and thus supposedly able to be selective about if, when, or how it chose to engage the larger world beyond our borders.
+It was a new world now, and whether we liked it or not, we were intimately involved in the dynamics of the larger world, with no way of escaping from that relationship – wanted or unwanted.

-In fact, I pointed out how the world of Islam was on a mission to destroy exactly the very things we stood for most importantly, wanting to bring down our culture — just as much as we certainly would like to see Islamic culture come down (freeing up women, giving all people more personal freedom, and just in general joining us in the "democratic" West).
-I in fact pointed out how much they wanted to bring down the Twin Towers of New York City (they attempted to do so back in 1993) because of the fact that it was a most notable symbol of what America exemplified — and what they hated.
+In fact, I pointed out how the world of Islam was on a mission to destroy exactly the very things we most importantly stood for, the Muslim world wanting to bring down our culture – just as much as we certainly would like to see Islamic culture come down (freeing up women, giving all people more personal freedom, and just in general joining us in the "democratic" West).
+I in fact pointed out how much they wanted to bring down the Twin Towers of New York City (they attempted to do so back in 1993) because of the fact that it was a most notable symbol of what America exemplified – and what they hated.

 This success at "prophecy" was not something that pleased me at all.
 Two of the people who died in that event had been former Dunellen parishioners of mine (one of them the church treasurer) and the whole thing gave me chills to think about.
 But Reality was something I was quite familiar with – though since the restoration of my Christian faith something I was ready to face rather than to go into cynical retreat from ... no matter how ugly that "Reality" could be.
 And it could at times get to be very ugly.
 Such was the case of 9/11.

 More "Political Realism."
-I watched in deep concern as President Bush (Jr.) decided to take his quest for justice against the al-Qaeda perpetrators and expand it as a new "Bush Doctrine," announcing how he intended to take down all supporters of such Islamic terrorist instincts, such as the Taliban, an extremely radical Muslim organization that had just terrorized Afghanistan into submission — and had offered their country as training territory for such terrorist organizations as al-Qaeda.
+Then over the next months, I watched in deep concern as President Bush (Jr.) decided to take his quest for justice against the al-Qaeda perpetrators and expand it as a new "Bush Doctrine," announcing how he intended to take down all supporters of such Islamic terrorist instincts, such as the Taliban, an extremely radical Muslim organization that had just terrorized Afghanistan into submission – and had offered their country as training territory for such terrorist organizations as al-Qaeda.

 I was quite aware, however, that this huge expansion of our foreign policy goals would engage us in something much more than just dealing with the criminals of 9/11.
 It would throw us into a cultural-moral quicksand of Afghanistan, something that potentially had all of the same features as our involvement in Vietnam.